kubevela/kubevela/README.md

 # KubeVela

-KubeVela is a platform engine to enable designing and shipping applications with minimal effort.
+KubeVela is the platform engine to create *PaaS-like* experience on Kubernetes, in a scalable approach.

 ## Community